wso2/open-healthcare-docs/en/docs/fhir/guides/expose-fhir-apis.md

 ## Overview

-WSO2 Open Healthcare is a platform designed with API-driven interoperability, seamless and secure health data exchange capabilities.
+WSO2 Healthcare Solution is a platform designed with API-driven interoperability, seamless and secure health data exchange capabilities.

 Industry standard API gateway with readily available API Management capabilities provides a vast set of features that can be leveraged to spin up a fully functioning FHIR server in a short period of time.

-With WSO2 Open Healthcare, you can easily,
+With WSO2 Healthcare Solution, you can easily,

 - Develop a fully standardized FHIR server with pre-built FHIR API definitions.
     - 100+ OAS definition files are available in WSO2 FHIR API Hub.